What Should I Do If I Receive an IRS Notice of Deficiency?

 Need Help Responding to a Statutory Notice of Deficiency?

 If you’ve received a notice of deficiency and agree with it, go ahead and sign and return Form 5564 to the IRS.
 But if you think the IRS made a mistake, feel free to contact the W Tax Group and one of our attorneys or other tax professionals can help.
-We can also help you settle up payment plans, apply for penalty relief, and consider settlements if you do agree with the tax liability.
+We can also help you set up payment plans, apply for penalty relief, and consider settlements if you do agree with the tax liability.